Wolves, Fulham or Brentford? McClaren reveals his favourite team

 McClaren was watching the side's 2-2 draw with QPR on Saturday as part of Sky Sports' pundits team and he revealed how impressed he has been with Fulham this season.

-That draw was the 16th in a row, which is now a club record, and McClaren has said how he loves watching Slavisa Jokanovic's side play football, and has put them above both Wolves and Brentford as his favourite team.
+That draw was the 16th undefeated game in a row, which is now a club record, and McClaren has said how he loves watching Slavisa Jokanovic's side play football, and has put them above both Wolves and Brentford as his favourite team.

 He said: "I love watching them play.